awsdocs/amazon-elasticache-docs/doc_source/memcache/IAM.APIReference.md

 # ElastiCache API Permissions: Actions, Resources, and Conditions Reference<a name="IAM.APIReference"></a>

-When you set up [access control](IAM.md#IAM.AccessControl) and write permissions policies to attach to an IAM identity \(identity\-based policies\), use the following table as a reference\.
+When you set up [access control](IAM.md#IAM.AccessControl) and write permissions policies to attach to an IAM policy \(either idenity\-based or resource\-based\), use the following table as a reference\.
 The table lists each Amazon ElastiCache API operation and the corresponding actions for which you can grant permissions to perform the action\.
-You specify the actions in the policy's `Action` field, and you specify a wildcard character \(\*\) as the resource value in the policy's `Resource` field\.
+You specify the actions in the policy's `Action` field, and you specify a resource value in the policy's `Resource` field\.
+Unless indicated otherwise, the resource is required\.
+Some fields include both a required resource and optional resources\.
+When there is no resource ARN, the resource in the policy is a wildcard \(\*\)\.

 You can use AWS\-wide condition keys in your ElastiCache policies to express conditions\.
 For a complete list of AWS\-wide keys, see [Available Keys for Conditions](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements.html#AvailableKeys) in the *IAM User Guide*\.

 **Note**
 To specify an action, use the `elasticache:` prefix followed by the API operation name \(for example, `elasticache:DescribeCacheClusters`\)\.
-For all ElastiCache actions, specify the wildcard character \(\*\) as the resource\.

 Use the scroll bars to see the rest of the table\.